giovxn/recall/README.md

 <img src="Recall/docs/recall-low-level.png" alt="Recall low-level architecture" width="700" />

+## Key idea
+I initially assumed saving a photo, GPS location, and breadcrumb trail would be enough to help someone return to where they left something.

+It wasn’t.

+Indoor spaces, parking structures, and weak signal areas made it obvious how quickly GPS drift and heading noise break naive navigation.
+Even breadcrumb trails became unreliable when built directly from raw GPS, causing paths to jump and direction guidance to feel wrong.

+## What failed first
+My first implementation assumed saving a GPS coordinate and showing distance + bearing would be enough.
+In practice, indoor signal drift made this unreliable:
+- saved locations could be off by 20–40m
+- heading frequently jumped while standing still
+- distance often looked correct while direction was wrong

+This made “simple navigation” feel broken.
+That led to breadcrumb tracking + fallback navigation instead of relying on a single saved coordinate.

 ## Engineering approach
-Instead of assuming location is always correct, Recall treats positioning as uncertain and adapts in real time by:
+Instead of relying on a single saved coordinate, Recall adapts navigation in real time by:
-- tracking breadcrumb history rather than a single point
+- tracking breadcrumb history over time rather than a fixed point
-- scoring location confidence from signal quality/motion stability
+- estimating confidence from GPS consistency and heading stability
-- switching navigation behavior as confidence changes
+- switching navigation behavior when signal quality drops
-- using estimated movement fallback during weak/absent GPS windows
+- using fallback movement estimation during weak/absent GPS windows
-- refining guidance once stronger GPS returns
+- refining guidance when stronger location updates return

 ## Experiments / Observations
 Field and simulation results show navigation quality varies by signal conditions: